-With regard to relationships of a professional nature, if the relationship is entertained by the director as part of an individual activity or as a representative of an institution to which they are part in the role of a project contact person, the significance parameter to be considered for each financial year in relation to the remuneration personally received is double the total amount of the annual remuneration received by the director as fixed remuneration for the office and remuneration for participation in board committees.
-In case the director is a partner in a professional or a consultancy firm, the significance of the professional relationship must also be assessed with regard to the effect that it could have on their position and role within the professional or consultancy firm, as well as in consideration of the external visibility that the same could entail for the director or the importance of the transaction that is the subject of the professional relationship for the Company and for the Group, regardless of the use of the aforementioned quantitative criteria;
+With regard to professional relationships, if the relationship is held by the director as part of an individual activity or as a representative of an institution to which they belong as a project contact person, the significance parameter to be considered for each financial year in relation to the remuneration received personally is double the total amount of the annual remuneration received by the director as fixed remuneration for the office and as remuneration for participation in board committees.
+If the director is a partner in a professional firm or consulting company, the significance of the professional relationship must also be assessed with regard to the effect that it could have on their position and role within the firm or the consulting company, as well as in consideration of the external visibility that the same could entail for the director or the importance of the transaction covered by the professional relationship for the Company and for the Group, regardless of the application of the aforementioned quantitative criteria;

-(ii) Significant additional remuneration pursuant to letter d) of Recommendation 7 of the Corporate Governance Code, means additional remuneration which is equal to, or greater than, in each single financial year, double the total annual remuneration amount received by the director by way of fixed remuneration for their office and of remuneration for participation in board committees.
+(ii) significant additional remuneration pursuant to letter d) of Recommendation 7 of the Corporate Governance Code, means additional remuneration which is equal to, or greater than, in each single financial year, double the total annual remuneration amount received by the director by way of fixed remuneration for their office and of remuneration for participation in board committees.

-During the first meeting after the appointment of the directors currently in office held on 29 April 2020, the Board of Directors conducted checks on the independence of said directors, the outcome of which was announced in a press release on the same date.
+During the first meeting following the appointment of the directors held on 29 April 2020, the Board of Directors carried out the checks on the independence of the directors Anna Gervasoni, Stefano Paleari, Raffaella Cagliano and Guido Giuseppe Crespi and the Board of Statutory Auditors acknowledged the correct application of the criteria and procedures adopted by the Board in carrying out these verifications, whose outcome was disclosed in a press release issued on the same date.
 It is specified that this assessment was carried out before the Corporate Governance Code came into force and therefore prior to the adoption of the above criteria for assessing the significance of the relationships in question, which have not been applied.

-The permanence of the independence requirements for the aforementioned directors was verified by the Board of Directors, also with reference to the qualitative and quantitative criteria adopted during the Financial Year, in the meeting of 24 February 2021 and, most recently, in the meeting of 24 February 2022.
+The permanence of the independence requirements for the aforementioned directors was verified by the Board of Directors, also with reference to the qualitative and quantitative criteria adopted during the Financial Year, in the meeting of 24 February 2022 and, most recently, in the meeting of 23 February 2023, in its current composition.